WeblateOrg/weblate/docs/admin/install/docker.rst

    ``celery-beat``
       Celery task scheduler, only one instance should be running.
-      This container is also responsible for the database structure migrations and all others should be started prior others.
+      This container is also responsible for the database structure migrations and it should be started prior others.
    ``celery-backup``
       Celery worker for backups, only one instance should be running.
    ``celery-celery``